 My answer to all those questions is that a comfortable and secure lifestyle can very, very definitely be achieved without spending a fortune on it.
 My basic living expense budget is $15,048 a year, which is about one third of my income.
 And I am perfectly happy with the kind of daily lifestyle I get for less than $1255 a month (which, by the way, is a lot MORE than really frugal people find necessary to spend).
 My case is just one more testimonial to the power and joy of modest expense (I won't even call it frugal) living.

-little.
+In fact, it is not my intent to show that I spend very little.
+It is, after all not that little.
 Instead, I want to document by one more example (mine) how much you can have and do -- how good a daily life you can have -- on less money than most (middle class?) people have coming in.
 To show that financial independence could be a lot closer than generally assumed.

 My Basic Lifestyle

 The context of my basic daily lifestyle includes owning a large house on 2.5 acres of land located 5 miles from a small town and 25 miles from "the big city"... eating a modified paleo diet heavy on meats and vegetables and low on starches... driving a well maintained older vehicle... being free of an obligatory job and commute... and spending a lot of my time hiking, blogging, reading, taking video courses, doing hobby carpentry, watching DVD movies, playing computer strategy games, and listening to classical music.

 I live very comfortably.
 I enjoy my time on a daily basis free from an obligatory job.
 And I do it on less than one third of my income.
 Doing that does not feel to me like a big deal.